ngl4/Word-Guess-Game/README.md

 Have Fun Playing This Game!

 ### Reflection:
-I have struggled a lot while working on this game JavaScript logic.
+I have struggled a lot while working on this game's JavaScript logic.
 Especially when I know or i want to create a certain effect, I will get stuck and will try to find a way out by doing a lot of researches on stack overflow.
-For instance, instead of using `.push()` method to push the letter keys pressed to replace `_` dashes with a specific guess (in another word, a letter), I use `replace()` method to replace the dashes with the specific letter.
+For instance, instead of using `.push()` method to push the letter keys pressed to replace `_` dashes with specific guesses (in another word, letters), I use `replace()` method to replace dashes with specific letters.
 This works too, but it is more complicated and I even need to test out all the answers on stack overflow in order to find one that actually works with the `replace()` method.

-From this basic game project, I learn to slow myself down and rethink of my code more.
-Instead of doing a lot of researches on stack overflow, I will spend more time dong pseudo-code.
+From this basic game project, I learn to slow myself down and rethink on my code more.
+Instead of doing a lot of researches on stack overflow, I will spend more time doing pseudo-code.
 There are many ways to code and there are always a better way to code or a way that you actually understand what you are coding.

 I struggle throughout the production process of this game, but I learn to write code from scratch and only do research for checking on my own code.